CONCACAF Women's U-20 Championship

 The CONCACAF Women's Under-20 Championship is an association football competition for women's national under-20 teams in the North America, Central America and Caribbean region.
 It serves as the qualification tournament for the FIFA U-20 Women's World Cup.

 Results

 There was no championship final in 2002; both the United States and Mexico qualified for the 2002 FIFA U-19 Women's World Championship as group winners.
-Final Standings by points.